-2.1.1.4 Geographical Names
+2.2.1.4 Geographical Names

-Applications for gTLD strings must ensure that appropriate consideration is given to the interests of governments or public authorities in country or territory names, as well as certain other types of place names.
+Applications for gTLD strings must ensure that appropriate consideration is given to the interests of governments or public authorities in geographic names.
 The requirements and procedure ICANN will follow are described in the following paragraphs.
+Applicants should review these requirements even if they do not believe their intended gTLD string is a geographic name.